rui314/mold/README.md

   cores, a build-id for a 2 GiB executable can be computed in 60 to 70 milliseconds.

+- BFD, gold, and lld support section garbage collection.
+That is, a linker runs a mark-sweep garbage collection on an input graph, where sections are vertices and relocations are edges, to discard all sections that are not reachable from the entry point symbol (i.e. `_start`) or a few other root sections.
+In mold, we are using multiple threads to mark sections concurrently.

+- Similarly, BFD, gold an lld support Identical Comdat Folding (ICF) as a yet another size optimization.
+ICF merges two or more read-only sections that happen to have the same contents and relocations.
+  To do that, we have to find isomorphic subgraphs from larger graphs.
+  I implemented a new algorithm for mold, which is 5x faster than lld to do ICF for Chromium (from 5 seconds to 1 second).

 - [Intel Threading Building Blocks](https://github.com/oneapi-src/oneTBB) (TBB) is a good library for parallel execution and has several concurrent